lamby/dc17.dc.o/pages/about/debconf.md

 DebConf17 will take place in August 2017 in Montreal, Canada from August 6 to August 12, 2017.

-It will be preceded by DebCamp, July 31st to August 4th, and Debian Day, August 5th.
+It will be preceded by DebCamp, July 31st to August 4th, and Open Day, August 5th.

 The Venue